Detective Byomkesh Bakshy!: Critical reception

-Koimoi Surabhi Redkar, gave it four stars out of five and said: "Detective Byomkesh Bakshy is a delicious thriller filled with elements that make you rack your brains too.
+Rohit Vats of Hindustan Times gave 4/5 stars and wrote "It’s a film that will keep you glued to the screen for all the 135 minutes it runs into.
+Don’t think of even missing a minute of it."
+Surabhi Redkar of Koimoi gave 4/5 stars and wrote "Detective Byomkesh Bakshy is a delicious thriller filled with elements that make you rack your brains too.
 This mystery is the one even you would want to solve.
-Watch it for an amazing story and its even better execution.
-Crime mysteries just got better in Bollywood!
-I am going for 4/5 here!"
+Watch it for an amazing story and its even better execution."

-Mid-Day Surabhi Redkar, gave four stars and said: "Don't miss it.
+Surabhi Redkar of Mid-Day gave 4/5 stars and wrote "Don't miss it.
 Even if just to go back to the magical world of nostalgia created so beautifully and earnestly by Banerjee and cinematographer Nikos Andritsakis."

-Kusumita Das from Deccan Chronicle rated the movie 3.5 stars out of five and noted, "The film follows the core structure of whodunit --- the chase, the red herrings, the slow cooked suspense leading up to a grand reveal.
-There's a generous spray of blood too, that underlines just how violent those times were."
+Kusumita Das from Deccan Chronicle gave 3.5/5 stars and wrote "There are two kinds of audiences for this film --- those who know Byomkesh and those who don’t.
+Dibakar has a revelation for both.
+That’s one case neatly solved."